pandas-dev/pandas/doc/source/indexing.rst

    s.sortlevel(0)
    s.sortlevel(1)

+Some indexing will work even if the data are not sorted, but will be rather inefficient and will also return a copy of the data rather than a view:

+.. ipython:: python

+   s['qux']
+   s.sortlevel(1)['qux']

 On higher dimensional objects, you can sort any of the other axes by level if they have a MultiIndex: